tomhea/flip-jump/README.md

 ```

 ### Execution loop
-The flipjump CPU has a built-in width, and starts executing from address 0.
+The FlipJump CPU has a built-in width, and starts executing from address 0.
 It halts on a simple self-loop (jumps to itself, while not flipping itself).

-There are variants of the CPU, lets assume the simplest form:
+There are variants of the CPU, let's assume the simplest form:
 - The jump address is always w-aligned.
 - The operation doesn't flip bits in itself.